Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: Inna Astakhova, Shutterstock

-Consult the vet about how soon you can change the kitten’s diet and which diet is good for the kitten.
-Getting the right information about the kitten’s diet is wise before introducing new food to them.
+Consult the vet about how soon you can change the kitten’s diet and which brand is suitable for the kitten.
+Getting the correct information about the kitten’s diet before introducing new food is wise.

 3. Vaccinations